MicrosoftDocs/fabric-docs/docs/real-time-intelligence/overview.md

 it accessible to anyone who wants to make decision based on data in motion using visual tools, Natural Language and Copilot.

--   These insights can be turned into actions with Fabric Activator, as you set up alerts from various parts of Fabric to react to data patterns or conditions in real-time.
+-   These insights can be turned into actions with Fabric [!INCLUDE [fabric-activator](../includes/fabric-activator.md)], as you set up alerts from various parts of Fabric to react to data patterns or conditions in real-time.